Trend to equilibrium and diffusion limit for the inertial Kuramoto-Sakaguchi equation: Introduction and main results

 and system \eqref{sys:KVFP} can be written as

 with

 For the existence and uniqueness theory on \eqref{sys:KVFP}, we refer to \cite{CHXZ, HSZ}, in which global nonnegative weak solutions are constructed in weighted Sobolev spaces.

-The goal of this paper is twofold.
-On the one hand, we study the long time behavior of the solution to \eqref{sys:KVFP}, when the coupling strength $\tkappa>0$ is small compared to the noise intensity $\tsigma>0$.
-In that case, the global equilibrium is characterized by a space homogeneous distribution and we prove that the solution of \eqref{sys:KVFP} converges exponentially fast to this equilibrium with an explicit rate of convergence.
-On the other hand, we consider the case of identical oscillators and investigate the limit when mass $\eps:=m$ goes to zero.
-Hence, we prove that the local density $\rho^\eps$ converges to the solution of the drift-diffusion equation.
-Our methods provides directly error estimates with respect to $\eps$.
+In this paper, we first analyze the long time behavior of the solution to \eqref{sys:KVFP} in the regime where the coupling strength $\tkappa>0$ is small compared to the noise intensity $\tsigma>0$.
+In this setting, the global equilibrium is characterized by a spatially homogeneous distribution and we prove that the solution of \eqref{sys:KVFP} converges exponentially fast to this equilibrium, providing an explicit rate of convergence.
+Second, we focus on the case of identical oscillators and investigate the limit when the mass parameter $\eps:=m$ goes to zero.
+We prove that the local density $\rho^\eps$ converges to the solution of the drift-diffusion equation.
+Our methods yields direct error estimates with respect to $\eps$.

 In the next subsections, we describe more precisely our main results and the state of the art.